-According to the students' answers to the questionnaire and their comments, they were aided by this virtual field trip and the
+According to the students' answers to the questionnaire and their comments, they were aided by this virtual field trip and the provided multimedia material.
+Most students obtained useful information about the virtually visited sites, and they understood better the principles of the course of Geomorphology, as well as other geological courses.
+What is more, most of the students would attend and/or create virtual field trips, even after the restrictions due to the COVID-19 pandemic have been abrogated, not only in order to prepare themselves for in situ educational field trips or field research but also as a means of education as well.

-- 210 provided multimedia material.
-Most students obtained useful information about the virtually visited sites and they understood better the principles of the course of Geomorphology, as well as other geological courses.
-What is more, most of the students would attend and/or create virtual field trips, even after the restrictions due to the COVID-19 pandemic have been abrogated, not only in order to prepare themselves for in situ educational field trips or field research, but as a means of education as well.
-Virtual fieldtrips have not been shown to be effective in achieving student outcomes and as such, should not be used to replace - 215 field experiences (e.g. Gilmour, 1997?).
-A characteristic answer from the questionnaire states that "Virtual fieldtrips are effective as supplementary of live fieldwork but they can never substitute the realistic conditions and the direct interaction with the field and nature".
-However, given that they offer the students interactivity in comparison to traditional passive learning methods that can be used in the classroom (e.g. Ramasundaram et al., 2005; Cliffe, 2017), they can be used as a means of preparation for actual field work, concerning both the sites to be visited and the students' obligations when they visit them. - 220 Moreover, virtual field trips are very useful in visiting remote areas and/or sites that are not accessible (Stainfield et al., 2000) and they are a valuable tool for disabled students, who are unable to visit many areas (Hurst, 1997; Gilley et al., 2015).
-What is more, existing field work can be improved by means of a virtual field trip, as the same sites can easily be "visited" anew, and more observations can be made.
-Existing field work can be improved with better before-hand preparation, for panoramic observations and for revisiting complex sites/locations.
+Virtual field trips have not been shown to be effective in achieving student outcomes and as such should not be used to replace field experiences.
+A characteristic answer from the questionnaire states that "Virtual field trips are effective as supplementary of live fieldwork, but they can never substitute the realistic conditions and the direct interaction with the field and nature".
+However, given that they offer the students interactivity in comparison to traditional passive learning methods that can be used in the classroom (e.g. Ramasundaram et al., 2005; Cliffe, 2017), they can be used as a means of preparation for actual field work, concerning both the sites to be visited and the students' obligations when they visit them.
+Moreover, virtual field trips are very useful in visiting remote areas and/or sites that are not accessible (Stainfield et al., 2000), and they are a valuable tool for disabled students, who are unable to visit many areas (Hurst, 1997; Gilley et al., educate or teach on a particular topic?